 Benefits of Brown Sugar:

 Exfoliating with a sugar facial scrub relaxes the mind with its intoxicating smell.
-Loaded with glycolic acid (an alpha-hydroxy acid which is so important for healthy skin), which is often a main ingredient in more expensive products.
-The naturally occurring glycolic acid in sugar moisturizes, conditions and protects from toxins.
+It is loaded with glycolic acid (an alpha-hydroxy acid which is important for healthy skin), which is often a main ingredient in more expensive products.
+The naturally occurring glycolic acid in sugar moisturizes, conditions, and protects from toxins.

 Sugar cleanses deeply, which helps reduce any acne you may have while generally preventing worse breakouts.
 Most sugar scrub recipes require oil or honey to create a paste, which further moisturizes and helps your skin come into a natural balance.

 So why are we using brown sugar rather than white?
-This is because brown sugar is actually more gentle, so it’s great for sensitive skin.
+This is because brown sugar is gentler, so it’s great for sensitive skin.
 It’s even good for the scalp.
 Lots of people with sensitive scalps have discovered that a brown sugar scrub (prior to washing or treating) results in healthier hair and scalp.

 Ingredients for This Olive Oil and Brown Sugar Facial Scrub:

-1 teaspoon olive oil (you may adjust the oil quantity, by adding or removing few drops so you reach the desired consistency for this mask)
+- 1 teaspoon olive oil (you may adjust the oil quantity by adding or removing a few drops so you reach the desired consistency for this mask)

 Directions: